j-nix/aws-auth-interceptor/README.md

 Ensure you are already authenticated with your SSO (e.g - clicking through to the AWS SSO link shows the account login landing page)

 The below has been tested with google SSO - others are untested thus far.

+AWS_LOGIN_URL = The SSO link which provides access to the AWS login landing page, authenticating your session.
 `export AWS_LOGIN_URL=https://your.sso.link.here.com`

 `go run main.go` (will build soon)